Remuneration

 Remuneration of the members of the Board of Directors consists of an annual fee and a meeting fee.
 The members of the Board do not participate in incentive or retirement plans of the company.

-The Annual General Meeting held in March 2023 confirmed that that the annual remuneration payable to the Chair of the Board of Directors is EUR 55,000 and each Board member EUR 40,000 per year.
+The Annual General Meeting held in March 2025 confirmed that the annual remuneration payable to the Chair of the Board of Directors is EUR 75,000 and each Board member EUR 50,000 per year.
 Approximately 40% of the annual remuneration will be paid in Vaisala Corporation’s series A shares acquired from the market and the rest in cash.
-No special terms or conditions are associated with the share ownership.
-In addition, the Annual General Meeting confirmed that the meeting fee for the Chair of the Audit Committee would be EUR 1,500 per attended meeting and EUR 1,000 for each member of the Audit Committee and Chair and each member of the People and Sustainability Committee, the Nomination Committee, and any other committee established by the Board of Directors for a term until the close of the Annual General Meeting in 2024.
-The meeting fees are paid in cash.
+In addition, the Annual General Meeting confirmed that the meeting fee for the Chair of the Audit Committee will be EUR 2,000 per attended meeting, EUR 1,500 for the Chair of People and Sustainability Committee, the Nomination Committee and any other committee established by the Board of Directors, and EUR 1,200 for each member of a committee for each attended meeting.
+In addition, members of the Board residing outside of Finland will be paid a meeting fee of EUR 1,000 per physical meeting attended, however, if two or more meetings are held during a day, the maximum fee is EUR 1,000.
+The attendance fees are paid in cash.
 Possible travel expenses are reimbursed according to the travel policy of the company.

 Remuneration of the President and CEO